CONTACT

 a metal helmet; but, as this last matter was generally

-substituted for leather by the Romans, as of the time of Camille, one lost
+substituted for leather by the Romans, as of the time of Camille, one

 soon of sight primitive distinction, and the word galea was employed